 - Health insurance (that takes care of your health-related expenses until you receive a Germany Work Permit) – use this policy when applying for any German visa

 And other documents: CV, motivation letter.

-For applicants without a degree but vocational qualifications also to have AT LEAST LEVEL B1 GERMAN LANGUAGE.
+Applicants without a degree but vocational qualifications must also have AT LEAST LEVEL B1 GERMAN LANGUAGE.
 Processing time for a Germany Job Seeker visa is 4 to 6 weeks, but it can take as long as 12 weeks.

 This option is suitable only for Non-EU/EEA citizens.
 EU citizens don’t need a visa.
 People from privileged countries (the USA, etc.) can travel to Germany and stay for 90 days without a visa.
 Therefore, a Job Seeker visa isn’t necessary.

 Best chances to receive a job in Germany with a degree can be found in science, technology, engineering, and mathematics-based (STEM) professions.